input-output-hk/cardano-js-sdk/packages/e2e/README.md

 START_LOCAL_HTTP_SERVER=true
 WORKER_PARALLEL_TRANSACTION=3
 ```
-> :pushpin: Remember to get your blockfrost API key at [blockfrost.io](https://blockfrost.io/) and set it in the configuration file, the API key displayed here is invalid and for demonstration purposes only.
+> :information_source: Remember to get your blockfrost API key at [blockfrost.io](https://blockfrost.io/) and set it in the configuration file, the API key displayed here is invalid and for demonstration purposes only.

-> :pushpin: Remember to use a wallet with enough funds to carry out transactions (see [here](#generate_wallet)).
+> :information_source: Remember to use a wallet with enough funds to carry out transactions (see [here](#generate_wallet)).

 To execute the test: